Gareth Howell: Career

 He was planned to race for Dynamics in 2004, but after Vic Lee's team closed, Dan Eaves and his Halfords sponsorship replaced him.
 Howell sat out the 2004 and much of the 2005 seasons due to a lack of finance.
 Keen to remain with the team, he held Dan's pitboard for most of 2004.

 He finally made his series return at Knockhill for Team Dynamics towards the end of 2005.
 He drove the team's third Honda Integra DC05 in three race weekends alongside the team's existing drivers Matt Neal and Eaves, setting pole position and taking his debut BTCC win at Silverstone, where he also set fastest lap (and holds the lap record on the National Circuit.
 He had hoped to continue for Team Dynamics into 2006, but because of lack of funding he instead only raced in the final four rounds of the season.

 At the final meeting of 2006 on the Silverstone National Circuit, Howell qualified on pole, and won the first race, before battling through the field in the third race for another victory.

 For 2007, Howell wanted a full-time drive.
 He signed to drive a SEAT Toledo for Motorbase Performance, scoring the team's best result in finishing 5th in a 3-year-old car.
 He left the team mid-season, explaining that "It's a vicious circle.
 We needed to develop the car through testing to get further towards the front and out of the midfield melee, but we came back from each round with so much damage that then took all the time between races to repair.
 We'd then go out and experience the same problem all over again."

 He started 2008 without a drive, but joined BTC Racing as their test and reserve driver early in the season.
 He races at Thruxton and Oulton Park in place of regular driver Stuart Oliver, in the same SEAT as he drove in 2007, however he scored no points and was eliminated from both meetings before the final races.

 In 2008, Howell worked with Lipscomb Abarth racing an Abarth 500.

 On Saturday 3 April 2008 at Oulton Park, Howell won the first ever Zing Trofeo Abarth 500 GB with a gap of 2.693 seconds.

+Other

 Away from racing, from 2010-2020 Howell has worked as a test driver for McLaren Automotive, developing their supercar range.
 He now works as Chief Test Driver for Gordon Murray Automotive.

 He is married to Laura, has a daughter called Lily, and a son called Josh.

+He is not to be confused with the racing driver of the same name who tried and failed to enter the British Touring Car Championship in 1993 and 1999.